What is the process for incorporation?

-As an incorporated village, Edgemont’s governing body would be required to establish a zoning board and may also appoint a planning board; both would be populated by volunteer Edgemont residents.
-The Village (rather than the town) would assume full authority over land-use matters, subject to state and federal laws, and develop an Edgemont-focused comprehensive plan.
+As an incorporated village, Edgemont’s governing body would be required to establish a zoning board and may also appoint a planning board; both would be populated by Edgemont residents.
+The Village (rather than the Town) would assume full authority over land-use matters, subject to all relevant state and federal laws, and develop an Edgemont-focused comprehensive plan.

 The Village would likely establish its own Building Department managed by a Building Inspector, who would serve as the Code Enforcement Official for the Village.
 The individual would have administrative authority over the land-use process, and maintain New York State certification for the administration and enforcement of the New York State Uniform Fire Prevention and Building Codes.

 The Village would establish building permit fees and collect the associated revenues, which would largely offset department expenditures.